PredixDev/PredixMobileJavaSDK/README.md

 ## Create a Custom Service

-The Predix Mobile SDK includes the Mobile Client Core Services Framework, a set REST APIs that provide functionality to hybrid or native Mobile apps.
+The Predix SDK for Hybrid includes the Mobile Client Core Services Framework, a set of REST APIs that provide functionality to hybrid or native Mobile apps.
 In addition to the services in the Mobile Client Core Services Framework, you can create a custom service.
 The Client SDK consuming application (Predix Mobile App Container) can interact with these services following this general URL structure: `http://pmapi//<parameters>`.

 Custom services allow you to extend the REST interface that Predix Mobile provides to a web view.
 For example, a custom service could provide native integration with a custom tool, such as a Bluetooth sensor.
-This would allow a hybrid application to access that sensor from a web application using a standard REST or ajax request.
+This allows a hybrid application to access the Bluetooth sensor from a web application using a standard REST or ajax request.

-Here is an example of a simple custom service that you could create with the Predix Mobile Java SDK.
+Here is an example of a simple custom service that you can create with the Predix Mobile Java SDK.
 With the following code, your web app could send a REST or ajax request to `https://pmapi/sensor/data` to retrieve data from a Bluetooth sensor:

 ```
 @RequestMapping("sensor")